kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     * At present, the machine data is retrieved from cAdvisor's cache through periodic checks.
 There is ongoing development to utilize CRI APIs for this purpose.
     * Presently, resource managers are updated through regular polling.
 Once the CRI APIs are enhanced to fetch machine information, we can significantly enhance the reinitialization of resource managers, enabling them to respond more effectively to resize events.

+* Knobs to alter Kube and System reserved
+    * Currently, these values are calculated and set by individual cloud providers or vendors.
+    * This can be further explored to enable options to set the kube and system reserved capacities as tunables.